We Started with nothing, now we are

 In the first year of business Indigenous Come Up began to organize and then founded the Portland Indigenous Marketplaces a local non-profit.

 Covid-19 has forced a total change in the operation of Indigenous Come Up and all that had been built.
 Pre-Covid all of Indigenous Come Up’s sales were from in person events.
-Through this online pivot we are now able to provide a accessible platform for other indigenous business owners to sell their wares online.
+In 2020 ICU began to offer online sales.
+Through this online pivot we are now able to provide an accessible platform for other indigenous business owners to sell their wares online.

 Including Ahmad with TruAncestry and his African indigenous wares.

 Born and raised in New Orleans LA, Ahmad has always had a passion to eat good and feel good.
 With a family in Oregon Ahmad started his food business, New Orleans and Family in 2019 after completing a six year sentence in state penitentiaries.